La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 kanpe
 : $x_1$ expects $x_2$ (possible event) with expected likelihood $x_3$ (a number from 0 till 1, the default value is **li so'a**, i.e. near 1)

-Unlike **pacna**, the verb **kanpe** doesn't necessarily imply hope or wish.
+Unlike **pacna**, the relation **kanpe** doesn't necessarily imply hope or wish.
 It can describe impartial expectation, subjective evaluation of the probability of a situation.

 > **cumki fa le nu do jinga**
 > _It is possible that you win._